 Oglethorpe has announced plans for the I.W.
 “Ike” Cousins Center for Science and Innovation, scheduled to break ground in spring 2018 and open in 2019.
 The building is named in honor of 1927 Oglethorpe alumnus Ike Cousins, a science major and three-sport letterman, and in recognition of a generous gift from the Cousins Foundation in Atlanta.

 Oglethorpe will completely renovate the 20,000-square-foot Goslin Hall, which currently houses the sciences.
-A new modern, light- filled 25,000-square-foot addition will encompass the existing space, creating a completely reimagined 45,000-square-foot facility, featuring innovation and design-thinking spaces.
+A new modern, light- filled 25,000-square-foot addition, designed by Cooper Carry, will encompass the existing space, creating a completely reimagined 45,000-square-foot facility, featuring innovation and design-thinking spaces.

 The Cousins Center for Science and Innovation will offer discipline-specific laboratory-classrooms (Physics, Biology, and Chemistry, with smaller and separate specialty labs for each), independent study labs, open study rooms, workshops, and faculty offices.
 Laboratories and classrooms will merge, providing teaching space that is conducive to the melding of theory and practice.